iamando/vue-quasar-postify/README.md

-POSTIFY: social network with Vue , Quasar and Firebase 💬
+POSTIFY: social network with Vue, Vuex, Quasar and Firebase 💬